susd/tory/README.md

 # Tory
 Tory helps you inventory (get it?) your organization's computers.
 It also serves as a basic frontend to PXE and Clonezilla for disk imaging.

+It's made for school districts, so the organizational model has multiple sites in mind.

 ### Status

 The development status of this project is beta at best, but probably alpha.
 Meaning, most of the main features are set but only mildly tested.